uds-se/droidmate-bandits/README.md

 * `log`: Copy of the device logcat during exploration.

 For the paper experiments we used only the reached statements from the `<DM>/out/droidMate/coverage`.

+__If the coverage folder is empty you are executing an apk which has not been instrumented.
+Please check Step 1__

 # Misc comments